Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

     transform: translate(-50%, -50%)
 }
 /*
-   - In order to center the content inside any element.
+   - Center the content inside any element.
    - You may need to use the bootstrap class (text-center) with this helper class to have the right effect.
    - You may need to add (relative) helper class to the parent of the element that has this helper class to get the right effect.
 */